Legal Resources for Small Businesses and Nonprofits

 Many businesses make the mistake of waiting until a problem arises to seek legal help.
 This reactive approach can lead to costly consequences.
 Here are the top five mistakes businesses make without legal counsel.

-Service Providers: Employees or Independent Contractors?
+Are Service Providers Employees or Independent Contractors?

 When your business uses a service provider, like a bookkeeper or consultant, you need to determine whether to classify them as an independent contractor or employee.
 While classifying a service provider as an independent contractor has many advantages, the costs of misclassification can be high.